fuzzygreenblurs/fuzzygreenblurs.github.io/_posts/2023-11-02-introduction.md

 As a side quest, I'm interested in how physical phenomena can be rendered and simulated through software.
 I am currently working on a simple 2D game physics engine (courtesy of the fantastic [Pikuma course](https://pikuma.com/courses/game-physics-engine-programming) on the subject).
 If you're interested, you can check out this project and some other ones on this site.
 {: style="text-align: justify"}

+Cheers!
+{: style="text-align: justify"}

 <br>
 *P.S.
-I love making new friends!
+I love making new friends.
 Feel free to [ping me](https://www.linkedin.com/in/akhilsankar/) if you ever feel like a coffee and a chat :)*
 {: style="text-align: justify"}